Newly established B Corp Collective supports UK travel companies

 About the Author

-JoAnna Haugen is a writer, speaker, and solutions advocate who has worked in the travel and tourism industry for almost 15 years.
+JoAnna Haugen is an award winning writer, speaker, and solutions advocate who has worked in the travel and tourism industry for almost 15 years.

 She is also founder of Rooted, a solutions platform at the intersection of sustainable tourism, social impact, and storytelling.
 A returned U.S. Peace Corps volunteer, international election observer, and intrepid traveler, JoAnna is always on the hunt for her next great adventure.